 It’s one thing to be a big fan of nature, but it’s a whole other thing to be immersed in it.
-If sleeping in a bug-infested tent isn’t your idea of a relaxing long weekend away, glamping can be the perfect alternative.
+If sleeping in a bug-infested tent isn’t your idea of a relaxing long weekend away, glamping is a perfect alternative.
 It lets you and your squad have some fun in the great outdoors, but not compromise comfort and style as well.

 In the southern woods of Slovenia is the Big Berry camp, which welcomes those who want to be one with nature and also indulge in the comforts of a luxury getaway.
-This beautifully designed complex is the ideal combination of indulgent amenities and natural seclusion that offers a unique alternative for those wanting to get off the grid.
+This beautifully designed complex is the ideal combination.
+Both the indulgent amenities and natural seclusion offer a unique alternative for those wanting to get off the grid.
 What’s great is it’s close to maany activities as well, from hiking to Slovenia rafting down the Kolpa River.

 Big Berry Style

 There are several cabins that can accommodate up to six people on site.
 Each is equipped with private bathrooms, large living areas, kitchenettes and cosy bedroom spaces.
 A front-facing porch greets the sun every morning overlooking the river, which borders both Slovenia and Croatia.
 You and your buddies can enjoy a relaxing soak in your private hot tub, then take a quick dip in the river to cool off.

 The amenities themselves are superb, but everything seen is also wonderfully designed.
 Style pays homage to minimalist inspiration without skimping on usability.
 This is reflected in both the sleek designs of the cabin as well as the elements found throughout camp.
 You can lounge in the white and red day beds any time of day.
 Or, take a swing in the spinning chair pods hanging from trees.
 Then, enjoy a lounge by the main lodge in comfortable linen chairs.